Skip to content

 Before you make any big moves, it’s important to have your financial house in order.

-The past few years have prompted most of us to rethink our priorities.
-In particular, many Americans are deciding what they want from a job, including the flexibility to work remotely and more opportunities to enjoy life outside of work with family and friends.
+The past few years have prompted many of us to rethink our priorities when it comes to our jobs—including the flexibility to work remotely and more opportunities to enjoy life outside of work with family and friends.
 When it feels like those opportunities are lacking in your current gig, it may be tempting to see what else is out there.

 Switching employers or career paths, or even starting your own business, could be an avenue for defining your ideal work situation—but it does come with some uncertainty.
 One of the biggest questions for those looking to take the leap is: Are you financially prepared to do so?
 Here are five more pointed questions to help you assess whether you’re ready to make moves.